5 Obvious (and Not-So-Obvious) Ways to Boost Your Travel Fund

 E-rewards

-E-rewardsΒ is a market research survey company that rewards you for your opinion.
-It is by invite only but if you give your email to one of their partner companies, you will more than likely receive an invitation.
-Surveys take about 20 minutes and you can get up to $5 in currency (sounds like an awesome lunch break activity).
-I just started doing this and I’m excited to accumulate currency because they have a variety of travel rewards.
+E-rewards is a market research survey company that rewards you for your opinion.
+It is by invitation only, but if you email one of their partner companies, you will more than likely receive an invitation.
+Surveys take about 20 minutes, and you can get up to $5 in currency (which sounds like an excellent lunch break activity).
+I just started doing this, and I’m excited to accumulate currency because they offer a variety of travel rewards.

 UserTesting